-Sylvia Hussey, CEO Mahalo, for the status of the OHA activities I have two major points:
+Sylvia Hussey, CEO Mahalo.
+For the status of the OHA activities, I have two major points:

 - 1. We are actively engaged in filling open and vacant positions.
-If our community will visit our website you will see a number of positions listed and available here in O'ahu and on our neighbor islands. - 2.
+If our community visits our website, you will see a number of positions listed and available here on O'ahu and on our neighbor islands. - 2.
 The organization is preparing for the 2023 State legislature as well as the 118th congressional congress that starts in January 2023.
-For the next few months that is what the organization is focused on.
+For the next few months, that is what the organization is focused on.